woojoo666/arcana-notes/notes8.md

 * if function calls are so common
 * maybe we should use the simpler `()` syntax for function calls
 * and use the more complex syntax, eg `.clone()` or `.()` for cloning

+cloning undefined

+returning an error when cloning? how to notify that it failed normally in imperative if something fails, all execution after will stop

+maybe any failed clones propagate